Theology of Søren Kierkegaard: Denmark and Europe

 Kierkegaard accused Christian religious institutions of not being genuinely religious.
-Intellectual scholarship in Christianity was becoming more and more like Hegelianism, which he called Christian "evolution", rather than Christianity.
+Intellectual scholarship in Christianity was becoming more and more like Hegelianism, rather than Christianity.
 This made the scholars of religion and philosophy examine the Gospels from a supposedly higher objective standpoint in order to demonstrate how correct reasoning can reveal an objective truth.
 This was outrageous to Kierkegaard because this presupposed that an infinite God and his infinite wisdom could be grasped by finite human understanding.
 Kierkegaard believed that Christianity was not a doctrine to be taught, but rather a life to be lived.
-He considered that many Christians who were relying totally on external proofs of God were missing out a true Christian experience, which is precisely the relationship one individual can have with God.
+He considered that many Christians fell short of being real Christians:

 Kierkegaard's audience

 Kierkegaard's primary religious audience was Christian readers, especially those who did not fully grasp what Christianity was all about.
 It was not his intention to convert non-Christians to Christianity, although much of Kierkegaard's religious writings do appeal to some non-Christian readers.
 For example, Martin Buber was a Jewish existentialist theologian who critiqued many of Kierkegaard's ideas.

-Kierkegaard delivered religious discourses because he didn't become a theologian or a philosopher of religion.
-His audience was any single individual who is laboring to become what God wants him to become.

-Striving can be done for the individual goal of becoming famous or just striving to make a living and the hope to have a future.
-Kierkegaard writes about the "divinely appointed teachers" of what it means to be a human being.
-And Christ is the prototype for what it means to be a human being from Kierkegaard's point of view.
-He put it this way in his Upbuilding Discourses in Various Spirits (1847):

-He wrote for individuals who struggle with sin and forgiveness and he began this in Either/Or (1843) and continued through 1851 with a repetition of his theme from his three discourse of 1843 Love Will Hide a Multitude of Sins.
-He sees the spiritual connection between God and the single individual much akin to Luther's idea of the priesthood of all believers.